mswjs/interceptors/README.md

 ### `RemoteHttpResolver`

 Resolves an intercepted request in the given child `process`.
-Requires for that child process to enable request interception by calling the `createRemoteInterceptor` function.
+Requires for that child process to enable request interception by using the `RemoteHttpInterceptor` interceptor.

 ```js
 // parent.js